Videos & Image Gallery

 Here again, the application the generalized aligned EI reward leads to significant and clear improvement in the number of items found, compared to any homogeneous swarm using a single method.

-Foraging with Sony AIBO robots3
+Rational foraging with Sony AIBO robots2

 -